jackowayed/jackowayed.github.com/resume.markdown

 The code I'm writing could be anything.
 Coolness of the project is a major plus, but I'd work on a lame project over doing a job most monkeys can do.

-Though I am quite open to startups, I do need to make a little money from it.
-I need to make at least $2k for the summer so that I'll be good on car insurance and gas until next summer.
+Though I am quite open to startups and not working full-time, I do need to make at least $2k for the summer so that I'll be good on car insurance and gas until next summer.

-I'm available from the very beginning of June Labor Day.
+I'm available from the very beginning of June until Labor Day.

+I could work during the school year, both before summer and after, somewhere in the area of 5 hours a week if you want.

 I need to be able to take the week of July 19th off, and it would be nice if I could take random days off every once in awhile.

 I'd also love it if my hours weren't set, but I could handle normal hours too.

-I could work during the school year, both before summer and after, somewhere in the area of 5 hours a week if you want.

 Preferably, I would do something in Ruby, but I wouldn't mind learning to something something functional or Python.
+I could do pretty much any language though.

 ### Interview Possibilities